bryanrtboy/gatsby-portfolio/README.md

 ## Installation Instructions

 - Step 1: Setup a [Gatsby](https://www.gatsbyjs.com/) site on your local development machine.
 Use a simple template, this will include instructions for installing Node.js and all the dependencies.
+You aren't actually going to use this site, it's just the easiest way to get all the things installed that you need to work with Gatsby.
 - Step 2: Use a good text editor like Atom (just found out it's now deprecated, so something similar like Sublime) to organize and edit your text files.
-- Step 3: Download or clone this repository
+- Step 3: Download or clone this repository, this will be your new site.
-- Step 4: Using Terminal (OSX) or other command-line interface navigate to the 'gatsby-portfolio' on your hard drive - 'cd /Users/bryan/Documents/GitHub/gatsby-portfolio'
+- Step 4: Using Terminal (OSX) or other command-line interface navigate to the clone on your hard drive.
+For example - 'cd /Users/bryan/Documents/GitHub/gatsby-portfolio'
-- Step 5: In Terminal, run the command 'npm install'
+- Step 5: In Terminal, run the command 'npm install' once you are inside the cloned folder
 - Step 6: Once all the packages are installed, run the command 'gatsby develop' and verify that it working in your browser
+- Step 7: Edit the 'gatsby-config.js' file with your information.
+All of the other pages are in the src/pages directory, edit to your liking.
+All of the images are in the src/content/images folder - add folders and images here as desired.
+The CSS files and menus are in src/components/ folder, edit as desired.

 ## How To Use With Your Own Images